.NET Core Guide

 See About .NET Core to learn more about .NET Core, including its characteristics, supported languages and frameworks, and key APIs.

 Check out .NET Core Tutorials to learn how to create a simple .NET Core application.
 It only takes a few minutes to get your first app up and running.
-If you want to try .NET Core in your browser, look at the Numbers in C# quickstart.
+If you want to try .NET Core in your browser, look at the Numbers in C# online tutorial.

 All .NET Core versions are available at .NET Core Downloads if you're looking for another .NET Core version.